Chen Yi-hsiung: Controversy

-While the case has officially been closed, with the main suspect Chen Yi-hsiung dead, police are having a hard time proving their theory.
-While Chen Yi-hsiung's death was officially ruled a suicide, with both suicide notes (supposedly burned by his family) and a video of his wife apologizing for her husband's crime backing up this theory, opponents of president Chen disagree with this conclusion.
-President Chen's foes claim that the assassination attempt was planned in order to win sympathy votes, which led to president Chen winning the election by just over 29,500 votes, barely hours after the attempted assassination.
+With the case officially closed, and the main suspect Chen Yi-hsiung dead, police have had a hard time proving their theory.
+Chen Yi-hsiung's death was officially ruled a suicide, and suicide notes (supposedly burned by his family) and a video of his wife apologizing for her husband's crime appear to confirm the police theory, but opponents of president Chen disagree with this conclusion.
+President Chen's foes claim that the assassination attempt was planned in order to win sympathy votes; president Chen won the election by just over 29,500 votes after the attempted assassination.